Oslandia/workshop-qwc2/workshop.md

 $ 7z x workshop-qwc2.ova.7z.001
 ```

-On Mac OS X you may want to check out [The
+Note: on Mac OS X you may want to check out [The
 Unarchiver](https://apps.apple.com/app/the-unarchiver/id425424353?ls=1&mt=12) app, which is able to
 unarchive different kinds of archive files, including 7z files.